monsoonmaelstrom/book2/book2.md

 The next morning over breakfast Liam explains the situation with Amelia to Peter.
 Of course Peter understands right away why we need to talk with her.

-“She might not want to come,” Peter tells us.
+“She might not want to come,” Peter states.

 “Yeah, that’s what I said.”

-“You’ll figure it out,” Liam tells him.
+“You’ll figure it out,” Liam responds.

 Peter sighs.
 “I’m taking Gavin and Giorgi.”